sidneyspil/PSY329_portfolio/README.md

   - Due to low-income individuals making up a large portion of the sample (65.4%), overall differences between men and women would be more influenced by differences at the low-income level.
   - It is possible that in [past research](https://doi.org/10.1007/s00737-019-00998-w) that found women to be more satisfied in life than men, this effect was significantly impacted by low-income individuals if they made up a large portion of the sample.
   - [Past research](https://doi.org/10.1007/s00737-019-00998-w) that says women are more satisfied with life than men shows an incomplete picture
-Explain why this research is important, who it might benefit, and how people in the applied setting might be able to use your findings.
-Claims are based on the results and the nature of the data, and not overly generalized.

 **My code**